Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Background and Related Work

-Across these systems, prior work maps the design space of AI-powered creativity support \cite{Ning2023}, showing they augment workflows but also introduce new responsibilities such as debugging, error management, and bias mitigation \cite{Li2024,danry2023dont}.
-Some approaches treat prompts themselves as reusable design material to support iteration \cite{Li2024}.
-Alongside opportunities, scholars also highlight risks.
-Chat and Wong \cite{Cha2025AINonUse} document factors driving non-use among UX professionals, including the collaborative nature of UX, professional responsibility, and organizational constraints.
-Shin et al. \cite{shin2025no} show that LLM-assisted reframing can exacerbate disparities between novices and experts and undermine novices’ sense of agency.
+Prior works further map the design space of AI-powered creativity support \cite{Ning2023}, showing that they augment workflows but also introduce new responsibilities for product teams (e.g., debugging, error management, and bias mitigation \cite{Li2024,danry2023dont}).
+Scholars also however highlight barriers to adoption: Chat and Wong \cite{Cha2025AINonUse} show that product teams may avoid using generative AI because of collaboration demands, concerns about professional accountability, and organizational restrictions.
+Shin et al. \cite{shin2025no} further show that LLM-assisted reframing can exacerbate disparities between novices and experts, raising concerns about agency and skill development within teams.
+As commercial tools rapidly advance and become embedded in everyday product work, our study builds on this foundation by examining how product team members adopt and integrate vibe coding, through tools such as Copilot and Cursor, into their collaborative workflows.

-Together, this body of work demonstrates the potential of generative AI to accelerate ideation, prototyping, and evaluation, while also surfacing challenges around professional agency, accountability, and equitable skill development.
-Yet these systems remain largely research prototypes evaluated in specific settings, and have not been adopted or popularized at scale.
-Our work builds on this foundation by examining how UX practitioners adopt and integrate vibe coding—enabled through popular products such as Copilot and Cursor—into their everyday workflows.